foundersandcoders/coursebook/src/workshops/css-layout/index.md

   - fundamentals
 ---

 Modern CSS has powerful tools for controlling where elements go on the page.
-We're going to learn how to create basic style "primitives" (single-purpose bits of CSS) to solve different layout requirements, then see how we can combine those primitives together to create more complex layouts.
+We're going to learn how to create style "primitives" (single-purpose bits of CSS) to solve different layout requirements, then see how we can combine those primitives together to create more complex layouts.

 ## Layout fundamentals